jaysoo/jaysoo.ca/_posts/2017-1-24-dont-fear-the-type-system.markdown

 var add = { a: Int, b: Int -> a + b }
 {% endhighlight %}

-If we try to call the function with `add(1, "2")` then we will get a static type error, since we did not declare `b` as a nullable type `Int?`.
+If we try to call the function with `add(1, null)` then we will get a static type error, since we did not declare `b` as a nullable type `Int?`.
 In case we want to allow nullable types, we need to *explicitly* declare them, which will force us to handle null references whenever we use those values.